42-Madrid-Maker-League/github_colab/CONTRIBUTING.md

 want to experiment with, make a fork and see how it works.

 We will exclude you from interaction if you insult, demean or harass anyone.
-That is not welcome behaviour. if you have any lack of clarity about what might be included in that concept, please read their definition.
+That is not welcome behavior.
+if you have any lack of clarity about what might be included in that concept, please read their definition.
 In particular, we don't tolerate behavior that excludes people in socially marginalized groups.